isomerpages/np-csea/index.md

         - title: Immersive
           description: Immerse yourself in internship at overseas startup companies and apply your skills and talents to make an impact.
+  - infocols:
+      title: HOW TO APPLY
+      id: infocols
+      linktext: Click here to apply
+      url: /apply-now/
+      infoboxes:
+        - title: Find out more
+          description: ""
   - infopic:
       title: 100+ Startup Community Partners
       id: infopic